 Adding sugar of syrup to your process

-To overcome these challenges, some breweries add sugar or syrup to the mix.
-In doing this, you might address the RDF and capacity issues.
+To overcome these challenges, some breweries add sugar or syrup to their extract bills.
+In doing this, you might address the beer quality and capacity issues.
 But you are working at higher temperatures and consuming more energy, which increases your cost base.
 This also does not address your raw material volatility, and can result in both a high cost to operate and an increased environmental footprint.

 In addition, you add more cost due to needing more sugar in your process; this could expose you to taxes on sugar or syrup, which are becoming more common.